 Greetings and Welcome!

-Thank you for registering your child for our 2019-20 Saturday Youth Monthly Program at Earth Native.
+Thank you for registering your child for our 2022-23 Bastrop Saturday Monthly Program at Earth Native.
 This page provides important information about preparing your child for this program; we know it’s long, but please read it thoroughly!

-Please mark these dates on your calendar or you can always refer to the class webpage.
+Please mark these dates on your calendar.
+Dates are also available on the program webpage.

 Drop-off: Between 9:00-9:15am